 A wide range of cruise vacations are on offer with durations of 7, 14 nights or even longer.
-Sail northeast to the sunny New Caledonia and Vanuatu islands to relax on a warm beach, or travel north to the the picture-perfect Whitsundays to snorkel in crystal clear waters teeming with marine life.
+Sail northeast to the sunny New Caledonia and Vanuatu islands to relax on a warm beach, or travel north to the picture-perfect Whitsundays to snorkel in crystal clear waters teaming with marine life.
 Longer cruises are also available, such as to exotic Papua New Guinea, and the epic circumnavigation of New Zealand.

 Things To Do In Brisbane

 A self guided walking tour is ideal for an inquisitive explorer who would like to learn about the history of the city.
 You can pick up a walking tour map at the central Visitor Information centre situated on Edward Street in Queen Street Mall.
 Historical sights to visit include George Street Mansions, home of Queenland's first woman doctor, the Commissariat Store, a center for the reception storage and distribution of food to the Moreton and Brisbane penal colonies, Parliament House, designed by the winning entry of an Australia-wide architecture competition, St Stephens, built in 1850 with a neo-gothic frontage and the Anzac Memorial, constructed to commemorate all Queenslanders who fought and died in WWI.